Category Archives: Danish Royals

 Wall sculpture at St. Canute’s Cathedral depicting King Hans, Queen Christina, and their son Prince Frans who died from the plague; Credit – Wikipedia

 At this time, the monarchies of Denmark, Norway, and Sweden elected their kings.
-King Christian I, Hans’ father, had ensured that his son was appointed as his successor in each of the three kingdoms.
+King Christian I, Hans’ father ensured that his son was appointed his successor in the three kingdoms.
 However, upon King Christian I’s death in 1481, only Hans’ succession to the Danish throne went smoothly.
 In Norway, after some negotiations, Hans was recognized as King of Norway in 1483.
 In Sweden, a power-play game with Hans lasted for six years.
 Eventually, Hans saw an opportunity to strike, and after his forces defeated Swedish forces in 1497, he was finally crowned King of Sweden.
 However, in 1501, an uprising in Sweden caused Hans to lose the Swedish crown.

 Hans and Christina were visiting Sweden in 1501 before the uprising.
 During that visit, Hans began a long-term affair with Edel Jernskjæg, one of Christina’s ladies-in-waiting.
 The affair caused a scandal and a de facto termination of their marriage.
 From that time on, the marriage of Hans and Christina was one in name only.

 During the Swedish uprising, Hans fled Stockholm and left Christina at Stockholm Palace.
 She bravely defended the palace for eight months but was forced to surrender in May 1502 after her 1,000-man army defending the palace was reduced by deaths to only 70.
-Christina spent a year under guard as a prisoner in the Vadstena Monastery, finally being released in 1503.
-After her return to Denmark, Christina lived with her youngest son Frans, separately from King Hans, on her dower lands at Næsbyhoved Castle and in Odense.
+Christina spent a year as a prisoner in the Vadstena Monastery, finally being released in 1503.
+After returning to Denmark, Christina lived with her youngest son Frans, separately from King Hans, on her dower lands at Næsbyhoved Castle and in Odense.

 Hans tried to enter into negotiations with Sweden but was unsuccessful and so in 1507, he started a war once again, devastating the Swedish coast.
 Despite this, Hans did not succeed in regaining control of Sweden for the rest of his reign.
 In 1508, a rebellion in Norway was crushed by Hans’ son, the future King Christian II, who ruled Norway as viceroy.
-The Hanseatic League, a commercial and defensive confederation of merchant guilds and market towns in northwestern and central Europe, saw their trade with Sweden severely affected by Denmark’s war, and so they went to war against Denmark in 1510.
-The Hanseatic League army initially took a heavy toll on Denmark but later Hans won victories that resulted in a peace treaty in April 1512.
+The Hanseatic League, a commercial and defensive confederation of merchant guilds and market towns in northwestern and central Europe, saw their trade with Sweden severely affected by Denmark’s war and went to war against Denmark in 1510.
+The Hanseatic League army initially took a heavy toll on Denmark but later Hans won victories resulting in a peace treaty in April 1512.

 Claus Berg’s altarpiece; Credit – Wikipedia

 Queen Christina survived her husband by eight years, dying on December 8, 1521, aged 59, and was buried with her husband.
 Their son King Christian II was also interred in the burial chapel in the church of the Franciscan monastery.
-In 1807, the former Franciscan church was demolished, and Berg’s magnificent altarpiece and the remains of King Hans, his wife Christina, and their son King Christian II were transferred to St. Canute’s Cathedral, also in Odense, Denmark.
+In 1807, the former Franciscan church was demolished.
+Berg’s magnificent altarpiece and the remains of King Hans, his wife Christina, and their son King Christian II were transferred to St. Canute’s Cathedral, also in Odense, Denmark.
 Christian’s wife Isabella was originally buried in St. Peter’s Abbey in Ghent, Spanish Netherlands, now in Belgium.
 In 1883, thanks to the efforts of the Danish government, Isabella’s remains and those of her son Hans were transferred to St. Canute’s Cathedral.

 Grave of King Hans at St. Canute’s Cathedral; Credit – Wikipedia